-34. Dividends
+33. Dividends

-At the next Annual General Meeting, no dividend in respect of the year ended 31 December 2022 is to be proposed (2021: Nil).
-Payment of dividends is subject to withholding tax at a rate of 5% for resident and 10% for non-resident shareholders or 0% for local Companies with 12.5% shareholding or above.
+At the next Annual General Meeting, no dividend in respect of the year ended 31 December 2023 is to be proposed (2022: Nil).
+Payment of dividends is subject to withholding tax at a rate of 5% for resident and 15% for non-resident shareholders or 0% for local Companies with 12.5% shareholding or above.

-35. Fiduciary activities
+34. Fiduciary activities

-The Bank holds asset security documents on behalf of customers with a value of KShs 7,442 million (2021: KShs 3,588 million).
+The Bank holds asset security documents on behalf of customers with a value of KShs 7,969 million (2022: KShs 7,442 million).
 These securities are held by the Custody Services department of the Bank.
 The assets held comprise of deposits, government securities, debentures, title deeds, quoted and unquoted shares.

-36. Contingent liabilities
+35. Contingent liabilities

 The Bank has on-going tax matters with the Kenya Revenue Authority (KRA).
 These relates to VAT on interchange fees for the periods January 2013 to December 2017 amounting to KShs 15 million and from January 2018 to December 2018 amounting to KShs 2.2 million.
 The Tax Appeals Tribunal had ruled in favour of the Bank on the two matters but KRA appealed at the High Court.
-As at 31 December 2022, the directors have made provisions for these tax matters.
+As at 31 December 2023, the directors have made provisions for these tax matters.

 The Bank has a dispute with a regional Lender where the latter is accusing the Bank of not adhering to the terms of an escrow account operated by the Bank.
-The Bank is currently considering next course of action and based on legal advice, the amounts of KShs 37 million currently are not payable.
-The Bank is however, holding full provisions for these amounts.
+The Bank is currently considering next course of action.
+The amounts subject to the dispute are KShs 37 million which the Bank is holding full provisions for (note 27).

-37. Subsequent events
+36. Subsequent events

-There were no events after 31 December 2022 that would have a material effect, adjusting or non-adjusting, on the financial statements.
+There were no events after 31 December 2023 that would have a material effect, adjusting or non-adjusting, on the financial statements.